-DRPT provide grants to local governments, transit agencies, Transportation Management Associations, Planning District Commissions, and Metropolitan Planning Organizations for operating Commuter Programs and Transportation Demand Management (TDM) programs and projects.
+DRPT provides grants to local governments, transit agencies, Transportation Management Associations, Planning District Commissions, and Metropolitan Planning Organizations for operating Commuter Programs and Transportation Demand Management (TDM) programs and projects.

 These grants fund programs and projects that help commuters and travelers with their transportation choices and decisions, address traffic congestion, improve air quality and help regions meet their air quality goals and requirements.
 These programs also help Virginia’s transportation system operate more efficiently by moving more people without increasing congestion by increasing vehicle occupancy, eliminating single occupant vehicle trips, increasing transit ridership, shifting trips from peak to off-peak periods, and reducing vehicle miles traveled.